sushantkumr/CrowdCoin/test_description.md

 Manager can create a request to use the funds raised for his Campaign

 ##### Test 9 -`Processes requests`
-Manager can process a request once it has been approved by atleast 50% of the backers
+Manager can process a request once it has been approved by more than 50% of the backers

 ##### Test 10 -`Withdrawal from a Campaign is allowed`
 Checks if a user is able to withdraw his/her contribution before the deadline